 This article does not intend on adjudicating abortion, and all perspectives on it.
 The fact is simple – American moral disposition towards abortion will not accept a total ban.
 They want abortion to be legal if:

-Americans do not want abortion to be legal because the woman is inconvenienced and chose sexual activities she regrets (only 45% of voters support abortion for any reason).
+Americans do not want abortion to be legal when the woman is inconvenienced and chose sexual activities she regrets (only 45% of voters support abortion for any reason).

 The consequence of imposing moralizing laws on a populace whose values and visions do not align is that the laws will not succeed.
 Black markets will arise.
 Unqualified politicians will get elected simply by promising to overturn the law that most people do not want.
 The elected official who promises to overturn the abortion ban will enact many laws outside of the issue of abortion.

 Republicans have a chance at passing a law that permits abortion when women’s lives are in jeopardy, when they are raped, or victims of incest, and when the child is deformed.
-If they understood soft power, they would use it to advance their moral causes (despite elite technocratic censorship of their soft power access), while aiming for laws that the voter will actually sustain.
+If they understood soft power, they would use it to advance their moral causes, while aiming for laws that the voter will actually sustain.